-There are CAVEs and ImmersaDesks being used worldwide, as detailed in Figure 5.
+There are CAVEs and ImmersaDesks worldwide, as detailed in Table 1.
 Most buyers expressed interest in either continuing joint research projects or in starting new ones.
-This presents a wonderful opportunity to solve real-world problems, not only locally at UIC, but internationally, where other problems, notably networking latency and bandwidth considerations, become important.
+This presents a wonderful opportunity to solve real-world problems, not only locally at UIC, but internationally, where other problems-notably networking latency and bandwidth considerations-become important.